awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-organization-setup.md

    **To create an administrative role** – For an administrator job function that has IAM permissions for all AWS actions, do the following\.
 **Important**
-Granting users full administrative privileges should be done sparingly, and only if their roles require full Systems Manager access\.
+Granting users full administrative permissions should be done sparingly, and only if their roles require full Systems Manager access\.
 For important information about security considerations for Systems Manager access, see [Identity and access management for AWS Systems Manager](security-iam.md) and [Security best practices for Systems Manager](security-best-practices.md)\.

    1. For **Job function**, enter a name to identify this role and its permissions, such as **MyAWSAdmin**\.